braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/user_import.md

 ### Importing a CSV

-To import your CSV file, navigate to the **User Import** page under the Users section.
-In the lower text box, **Recent Imports**, there's a table that lists up to twenty of your most recent imports, their file names, number of lines in the file, number of lines successfully imported, total lines in each file, and the status of each import.
+To import your CSV file, go to the **User Import** page under the **Users** section.
+In the lower text box, **Recent Imports**, there's a table that lists up to twenty of your most recent imports, their file names, the number of lines in the file, the number of lines successfully imported, total lines in each file, and the status of each import.

 The upper box, **Import CSV**, contains importing directions and a button to begin your import.
 Select **Select CSV File** and your file of interest, then select **Start Upload**.
-Braze will upload your file and check the column headers as well as the data types of each column.
+Braze will upload your file and check the column headers and the data types of each column.

 To download a CSV template, refer to the sections [Importing with external ID](#importing-with-external-id) or [Importing with user alias](#importing-with-user-alias) on this page.